Balsamic Roasted Brussel Sprouts

 The size of the Brussels Sprouts used will effect the roasting time.
 Smaller sprouts will roast faster, and need less time!
 While larger sprouts will need to roast longer!

 • Olive Oil.
-Any neutral oil works well in this recipe!
-I prefer olive oil or avocado oil!
-I have also used flavor-infused olive oils and love the results when I do.
+Avocado oil and canola oil are acceptable substitutions.
+I have also used flavor-infused olive oils and love the results.

 • Balsamic Vinegar.
-I am extremely passionate about balsamic vinegar.
-Extremely.
 An outstanding balsamic vinegar should be thick and naturally sweet, and it will cost you more money than seems reasonable to spend on a pantry staple (but it’s worth every penny).
-If your vinegar pours like water instead of like syrup and tastes sour then you do NOT have a quality product and your recipe will not turn out as delicious.
+If your vinegar pours like water instead of like syrup and tastes sour then you don’t have a quality product.

 Store